thriveweb/greatstart/content/enrolmentsPages/enrolling-at-a-great-start-early-learning-centre.md

         for each child you are seeking to attend the service.

-        On completion of the tour, the service will email you the waitlist form for you to complete.
+        On completion of the tour, the service will email you an online waitlist form for you to complete.
 The waitlist email will also provide other informations such as the fees, our service offering, information about our Approved Kindergarten Program, etc.